MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 #### Specifying Valid From and Valid To dates

-By specifying **Valid From** and/or **Valid To** dates for an article, you can control not just when an article becomes active, but also if and when it expires.
+By specifying **Valid From** and **Valid To** dates for an article, you can control not just when an article becomes active, but also if and when it expires.
 For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a specific, finite period of time.
 You can accomplish this by setting the article's **Valid From** and **Valid To** dates.

 You can specify an open-ended date range, such that the article can remain active indefinitely once it becomes active, by omitting the **Valid To** date.
 Similarly, you can activate an article immediately after you add it by omitting the **Valid From** date.